ashish1170/Terraform/task4/REAME.md

 Terraform Multi-Tier AWS Architecture Documentation

-This project is designed to deploy a scalable, secure, and highly available multi-tier application on Amazon Web Services (AWS) using Terraform.
-The architecture is modular, making it easy to manage, extend, and reuse components.
-Below is a comprehensive explanation of the project structure, modules, configuration, usage, and best practices.
+This project is meant to deploy a secure, highly available, and scalable multi-tier application on Amazon Web Services (AWS) with Terraform.
+The architecture is modular, so managing, extending, and reusing components becomes a trivial task.
+What follows is an in-depth description of the structure of the project, modules, configuration, usage, and best practice.

-1. Overview
+Overview
 The goal of this project is to automate the deployment of a typical web application stack on AWS.
 The stack includes:

 A Virtual Private Cloud (VPC) for network isolation.